m-c-frank/dirbuilder/README.md

 # dirbuilder

-`dirbuilder` is a versatile utility that translates a structured text representation into a real-world directory structure.
-If you're conceptualizing a new project, organizing a set of files, or laying out a precise folder hierarchy, `dirbuilder` simplifies the task, turning your text depiction into an actual directory structure.
+`dirbuilder` is a tool that effortlessly translates a structured text representation into an actual directory structure, streamlining the process of laying out projects, organizing files, and creating folder hierarchies.

 ## Features

-- Convert a textual representation into directories and files.
+- Transforms textual representations into directories and files.
-- Auto-detects indentation to discern directory levels.
+- Intelligently detects indentation to decipher directory levels.
-- Allows for simultaneous directory and file creation from the text blueprint.
+- Allows for the simultaneous creation of directories and files from text blueprints.
-- Gracefully manages spaces and nested hierarchies.
+- Handles spaces and nested hierarchies with ease.
-- User-friendly command-line interface.
+- Provides a simple command-line interface.

 ## Directory Structure